jlbradley1844/jlbradley1844.github.io/_posts/2022-01-22-bahaing-peace-2.md

 Backbiting - discussing the faults of others not present - is a nasty habit.
 And it's easy to fall into.
 Like the air we breathe, it's so pervasive that it escapes notice.
-People think of backbiting as being nasty to a friend behind their back, but that's simply one example.
+People think of backbiting as being nasty to a friend behind their back, or going right up to the line of misleading accusations, but those are simply the easiest examples.
 Think of half of the commentary on social media - ridicule and scorn are commonly heaped on all sorts of people in society.
 Other ethnicities, religions, political movements, people residing in other locations, entire populations are regularly